MicrosoftDocs/memdocs/memdocs/intune/user-help/update-device-settings-mac.md

 Your IT support person or IT administrator can help you identify and resolve the problem that applies to your device.

-Need additional help?
+Need more help?
 Contact your IT support person.
 For contact information, check the Company Portal app or [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).